 - Enable screensaver after 15 minutes of inactivity and prompt for login when the screensaver has been activated to access hard drive.

-- Limit data access to researchers and IT administrators who have signed statements of confidentiality.
+- Limit data access to researchers and authorized research team members.

 - Provide users with the lowest necessary level of access to data.

 Researchers are responsible for following the prescribed data security controls throughout the duration of their research.